mbartcus/cv/_posts/website_static_creation/2022-11-10-creation-website.md

 ## Introduction

-Depending on what the website is meant for, today, creating a website is relatively easy.
-My primary goal to create this website was to share more detailed information about myself—a digital cv.
-Looking forward, I understood that sharing a portfolio with some of my projects, and creating a blog may be interesting for some visitors.
+Depending on what the website is meant for, today, building a website is relatively easy.
+My primary goal in creating this website was to share more detailed information about myself—a digital CV.
+Looking forward, I realized that sharing a portfolio with some of my projects, and creating a blog may be captivating for some visitors.

-Although I know web development, I'm not an experimented web designer, I was looking for a simple way to create my website.
-There exist different tools and programming languages that we can use for this task.
-However, the tools that help us in creating the website are limited in their designs.
-Creating the website from scratch was captivating, however, I think, using CSS and javascript for building nice web-designed templates needs a lot of patience and time resources.
+Although I know web development, I'm not an experienced web designer, so I was looking for a simple way to build my website.
+To accomplish this task, we can use a variety of tools and programming languages.
+However, the tools that help us design a website are limited in their design.
+I enjoyed creating the website from scratch, but I believe that using CSS and Javascript to design good-looking web templates takes a lot of patience and time.

-Looking on the web, I realized that creating a **static website** with [Hugo](https://gohugo.io) or [Jekyll](https://jekyllrb.com) was ideal for me because there are a lot of blog and portfolio templates.
-Also, using one of these gives the possibility of creating content just using the Markdown.
-Hugo and Jekyll that are also compatible with GitHub pages are very similar.
-However, the best template I found that was compatible with what I wanted to create was the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) theme available with Jekyll.
+Looking on the web, I realized that creating a static website with [Hugo](https://gohugo.io) or [Jekyll](https://jekyllrb.com) was ideal for me because there are a lot of blog and portfolio templates.
+Using one of these will also allow you to write content using just Markdown.
+Both Hugo and Jekyll are compatible with GitHub pages.
+However, the most suitable template I found that was compatible with what I wanted to create was the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) theme available with Jekyll.

-Sometimes it's hard to find ourselves and organize the creation of such a website, therefore I write this blog to describe step by step – how to create and publish a portfolio website.
+It can be difficult to find ourselves and organize the creation of such a website, so I decided to write this blog to explain step-by-step how to create and publish a portfolio site.

 1) First, we require a GitHub account.
 If you do not have one I strongly recommend you create an account.
 You will then create a repository there to save all your website code.
 2) Next, you need the [Netlify](https://www.netlify.comaccount) to deploy your site.
 This can be easily connected to the GitHub account so that when you make a change on your site and push it to GitHub, it will automatically update on Netlify.